alekseykuleshov/viva-php/README.md

 # Viva Wallet Native Checkout V2 API PHP Wrapper Library

-This is a wrapper for Native Checkout V2 API of Viva Wallet.
+This is a wrapper for Native Checkout V2 API of Viva Wallet: https://developer.vivawallet.com/online-checkouts/native-checkout-v2/
-Only 4 credit card transaction types are supported now: (Charge, Auth, Capture, Cancel).

 ## How to use